Nebraska LLC Biennial Report Instructions

 For example:

-How early can you file?
+How early can you file your Biennial Report in Nebraska?

-If you miss the April 1st deadline, you still have the chance to submit your Biennial Report up until June 1st (the grace period).
-If you don’t, then your LLC will go into a “Delinquent” status and will soon be administratively revoked (the state doesn’t accept any Biennial Reports after June 1st).
+If you don’t file your report by June 1, then your LLC will go into a “Delinquent” status and will soon be administratively revoked.
+(The Nebraska Secretary of State doesn’t accept any Biennial Reports after June 1st).

 The state only sends reminders by mail (to your Registered Agent’s address) letting you know your due date is approaching.